 - 3.1 We expect and support everyone to show respect to one another whether pupils, staff or visitors.
 Within the context of their identified individual needs, pupils are supported to be able to follow school rules, listen and follow instructions from staff.
-We recognise that meeting the schools expectations may be very difficult for some, and that additional support and individual adaptions may be necessary.
-This extends to any arrangements put in place to support their behaviour, such as pastoral support programmes, post incident learning and consequences. - Incidents of bullying, denigration, or bringing intentional harm to other pupils or staff cannot be tolerated.
+We recognise that meeting the school's expectations may be very difficult for some, and that additional support and individual adaptions may be necessary.
+This extends to any arrangements put in place to support their behaviour, such as pastoral support programmes, post incident learning and consequences.
+The school asks that pupils carefully read and then sign our home-school agreement to show that they have understood what is expected of them and acknowledge the responsibility that they have for their own behaviour within the context of their identified needs. - 3.2 Incidents of bullying, denigration, or bringing intentional harm to other pupils or staff cannot be tolerated.
 Under no circumstances will illegal or inappropriate items be brought into school, and all pupils will be supported to respect and look after the school premises and environment.
 The following behaviours undermine our core principles of safety and therefore may result in a consequence being implemented and or in some situations, a possible suspension.
 These decisions will be made taking into account the individual needs of the pupil.
-For more information on suspensions, please refer to our Suspension Policy. - 3.3 Behaviours that we regard as cause for concern include: - verbal behaviour of concern towards pupils, staff or others; - physical behaviour of concern towards pupils, staff or others; - sexual assault of staff or other adults - child-on-child sexual violence and sexual harassment - inappropriate online behaviour, including language, soliciting or sharing inappropriate material, images or videos - damage to property - possession, use or distribution of alcohol, cigarettes, vapes, illegal drugs or substances; - theft - possession or use of an offensive weapon - arson - repeat incidences of unacceptable behaviour that negatively impact the quality of life of the child, but also others. - 3.4 In respect of any behaviour where a child has suffered or is likely to suffer harm, we will follow our Child\Protection Policy\\
+For more information on suspensions, please refer to our Suspension Policy. - 3.3 Behaviours that we regard as cause for concern include: - verbal behaviour of concern towards pupils, staff or others; - physical behaviour of concern towards pupils, staff or others; - sexual assault of staff or other adults - child-on-child sexual violence and sexual harassment - inappropriate online behaviour, including language, soliciting or sharing inappropriate material, images or videos - damage to property - possession, use or distribution of alcohol, cigarettes, vapes, illegal drugs or substances. - theft - possession or use of an offensive weapon - arsor - repeat incidences of unacceptable behaviour that negatively impact the quality of life of the child, but also others.